Division of Blaxland: History

-Boundaries
+Geography

+The division is based in the western suburbs of Sydney, including eastern Cumberland, northwestern Canterbury Bankstown and small parts of Parramatta and Strathfield local government areas.
+It includes the suburbs of Auburn, Berala, Birrong, Chester Hill, Guildford, Guildford West, Holroyd, Merrylands, Merrylands West, Potts Hill, Regents Park, Old Guildford, Rookwood, Sefton, South Granville, Woodpark and Yennora; as well as parts of Bass Hill, Clyde, Granville, Lidcombe, South Wentworthville, Strathfield, Villawood and Yagoona.
+It formerly included Bankstown, but it has drifted north and west at various redistributions.

-Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
+Since 1984 federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-The division is based in the western suburbs of Sydney, and includes the suburbs of Bass Hill, Berala, Birrong, Chester Hill, Georges Hall, Lansdowne, Lansvale, Potts Hill, Regents Park, Sefton, and Yagoona; and parts of the business park and airport at Bankstown Airport; as well as parts of Auburn, Bankstown, Canley Vale, Carramar, Condell Park, Guildford, Lidcombe, Merrylands, South Granville, Villawood, and Yennora.

 Demographics

 Blaxland is a socially conservative and historically working-class electorate which includes sizable immigrant populations from China, Vietnam, and the Middle East.
 It has one of the highest Muslim populations in Australia at 29.2%.
 According to the 2016 census, 20.1% of electors spoke Arabic at home, the highest percentage in Australia.
-The electorate remains an electoral stronghold for the center-left Labor Party.
+The electorate remains an electoral stronghold for the centre-left Labor Party.